sevenhong/awesome-mcp-servers/README.md

 Translation tools and services to enable AI assistants to translate content between different languages.

 - [translated/lara-mcp](https://github.com/translated/lara-mcp) 📇 🏠 - MCP Server for Lara Translate API, enabling powerful translation capabilities with support for language detection and context-aware translations.

+### 🌎 <a name="translation-services"></a>Translation Services

+Translation tools and services to enable AI assistants to translate content between different languages.

+- [translated/lara-mcp](https://github.com/translated/lara-mcp) 📇 🏠 - MCP Server for Lara Translate API, enabling powerful translation capabilities with support for language detection and context-aware translations.

-### 🌎 <a name="text-to-speech"></a>Text-to-Speech
+### 🎧 <a name="text-to-speech"></a>Text-to-Speech

-Tools for converting text to speech and vice versa
+Tools for converting text-to-speech and vice-versa

-- [Kokoro TTS MCP](https://github.com/mberg/kokoro-tts-mcp) 🐍 🏠 - MCP Server that uses the open weight Kokoro TTS models to convert text to speech.
+- [Kokoro TTS MCP](https://github.com/mberg/kokoro-tts-mcp) 🐍 🏠 - MCP Server that uses the open weight Kokoro TTS models to convert text-to-speech.
 Can convert text to MP3 on a local driver or auto-upload to an S3 bucket.

 ### 🚆 <a name="travel-and-transportation"></a>Travel & Transportation